Pitara Logo

 An attempt has been made to identify objects that can strike the earth.
 These objects, which are a mix of comets and asteroids are called ’near earth objects’ or NEO.
 The scientists have been able to identify 1,100 such potentially dangerous NEOs.

 A potential impact warning has to be calculated and reported years or even decades earlier as that is the amount of time that would be required to handle such a big threat.
-Scientists propose attaching the comet with a huge rocket to nudge it away or striking the comet with a nuclear warhead in an attempt to smash it to pieces.
+Scientists’ main idea is to give the rock a gentle nudge, well in advance, so it drifts off course and misses us — for example by crashing a spacecraft into it, exactly as NASA’s DART mission did to a small asteroid in 2022.
+Blowing it up with a nuclear weapon is another idea, but a careful early nudge is far safer.

 However, the scientists believe that such an operation would require space observatories, scientists and the National Aeronautic and Space Administration (NASA) to work together.